 As part of the Cambridge IGCSE Global Perspectives course, Sharee runs sessions called ‘Global Bites’.
-These sessions are targeted at developing key knowledge or skills.
+These sessions are designed to develop key knowledge or skills.
 Students are encouraged to reflect on what they have learnt and then develop their ideas further through group or individual projects.
 Sheree has found the modules, forums and free lesson resources in the learning area useful for finding content that can inform and structure class discussions.

-The learning area has also prompted Sharee to experiment with other teaching ideas.
-“I found that the learning area can also be used to experiment with flipped classroom ideas.
+The Online Learning area has also prompted Sharee to experiment with other teaching ideas.
+“I found that the Online Learning area can also be used to experiment with flipped classroom ideas.
 I used starters from modules to help form pre-class discussions on our class ultranet.
 As a result students were already exposed to a wide range of perspectives and came into class ready to work with those ideas in a transfer task.”

-The learning area has given Southland students a sense of community – they now feel part of a global community of Cambridge Global Perspectives® learners.
+Online Learning has given Southland students a sense of community – they now feel part of a global community of Cambridge Global Perspectives learners.
 This exposure to a more diverse range of perspectives and opinions has also challenged students’ own thinking.

 Sharee’s advice for teachers thinking about using the learning area is to first pick one area to link with an existing activity, and from there to explore other opportunities and possibilities to integrate the learning area into teaching.
 “It enhances what you are already doing.
 It is not a replacement, so it can be integrated into your existing teaching very easily.”